GoPro action camera mounted on a chest harness

 Cons

-• 50-piece accessory kit accessories are mostly generic plastic mounts of low individual value
+• 50-piece accessory kit is mostly generic plastic mounts

-• If you already own GoPro mounts from a previous camera, much of the bundle is wasted
+• If you already own GoPro mounts, much of the bundle is wasted

-• HERO12 platform will continue receiving firmware updates but is being superseded by HERO13
+• HERO12 platform is being superseded by HERO13

 Full reviews, mid tier ($300 to $400)